Network Readiness Index 2025

 The most network-ready societies

-The United States, Singapore, Sweden, the Netherlands and Switzerland are the most network-ready societies, according to the Network Readiness Index (NRI) 2022 report.
+The United States, Finland, Singapore, Denmark, and Sweden are the most network-ready societies, according to the Network Readiness Index (NRI) 2025 report.
 This makes Europe (with three countries in the global top 5) the leading region in the world.

 - Arab States12 Countries